SAP-archive/hana-python-securestore/README.md

 cd hana-python-securestore
 ```

-- If pip doesn't support the download sub-command you may need to update it.
+**Note:** If pip doesn't support the download sub-command you may need to update it.
 ```
 pip install --upgrade pip
 ```